maxdiluca/virtualrealitylab/content/authors/Diallo_Fatumata/_index.md

 ---
 # Display name
-title: Chinmay Khedkar
+title: Diallo Fatumata

 # Username (this should match the folder name)
 authors:
-- Chinmay_Khedkar
+- Diallo_Fatumata

 # Is this the primary user of the site?
 superuser: false